initialed85/fred/README.md

 - [TODO] Support for tags as well as branches
 - [TODO] Username / password (or token) authentication for Repositories
 - [TODO] Support for Repository webhooks (at least GitHub for now)
+- [WIP] Be able to trigger jobs manually
+  - [DONE] Be able to trigger a specific job for a commit
+  - [DONE] Be able to trigger all relevant jobs for a commit
-- [TODO] Be able to trigger jobs manually
+- [TODO] Be able to trigger jobs from other jobs

 ## Dev notes